aluminiumgeek/eager-rendering/README.md

 `sudo aptitude install sshfs imagemagick feh`
 2. Clone the repo
 3. Copy `eager.sh` and `eager.py` files into directory contains your `.blend` file
-4. Fill `SSH_HOST` variable in `eager.sh` with your remote username@host.
+4. Fill `SSH_HOSTS` variable in `eager.sh` with user@hostname for each of your remote machines.
 Be sure remote host has blender installed.
 5. Run:
 `./eager.sh <blend file> [path to blender executable]`